-woman on laptop with coffee cup
+Woman on laptop and phone with coffee cup on desk.

 How Much Income Do I Need To Buy A House?